Thank You to Our Local Sponsors

 ▪️ Charge all devices – Phones, tablets, laptops, old phones (even if just to use as a light source).

 ▪️ Charge external batteries/portable power sources for your phone.
-(Hide them from the kids – you’ll want them for cell phones only if you have no power!)
 If you don’t own a portable charger, you can get one off Amazon starting at just $20 – I use mine on a weekly basis year-round.
+(TIP – Hide them from the kids – you’ll want them for cell phones only if you have no power!)

 ▪️ Take pictures or video of every room in your house.
 Open closets and drawers.
 If you have to file an insurance claim, this will help you remember what you need to list and show proof of items.